 Lake Birrabeen on Fraser Island

-If you’re going to Fraser Island, Lake Birrabeen is a it’s a very fascinating location and a must see Lake on Fraser island.
+If you’re going to Fraser Island, Lake Birrabeen is it’s a very fascinating location and a must-see Lake on Fraser island.

 The lake forms part of the Great Southern Lakes Scenic Drive it is plotted on many tourist maps.